 Meet Our Foundation Team

-Jill is the Director of Research, Development and Outcomes for Family and Children’s Services of the Waterloo Region and as part of her role manages Family and Children’s Services Foundation.
-She has worked for more than 25 years in Child Welfare, Children’s Mental Health and Developmental Services, including various frontline positions.
+Jill is the Executive Director of Family and Children’s Services Foundation.
+She worked for in Child Welfare, Children’s Mental Health and Developmental Services, for more than 30 years, including various frontline positions.
 Recognizing the disparities in child and youth outcomes by race, ethnicity and other socio-demographic factors has been the driving force for her collaborative community approach to program and research design.
-In addition to conducting ongoing research and evaluation into the outcomes of child welfare services,

 Jill leads several multi-sector collaborative projects focusing on preventing child abuse and neglect.
 Her experience in multiple sectors serving children and families has led to positive changes in the provision of evidenced-based services ranging from resilience promotion for children and youth to decolonizing trauma based parenting programs for specific cultural groups.
 This work has ensured that funds raised by Family and Children’s Services Foundation benefits not only children, youth and families involved in Child Welfare, but also other marginalized populations facing adversities such as trauma, social isolation, poverty, and re-settlement issues.
 Jill has a Masters and a PhD in Social Work from Wilfrid Laurier University in Ontario, Canada and also holds a position of Assistant Professor (status only) at the Factor-Inwentash Faculty of Social Work, University of Toronto.

-Jill’s most proud accomplishment however, has been raising three children who are now grown and have families of their own.
-She enjoys spending time with her husband Dave and can often be found out walking or hiking with a few of her 5 rescue grand-puppies.
+Jill is the proud mother of three children who are now grown and have families of their own.
+She enjoys spending time with her husband Dave and can often be found out walking or hiking with a few of her 5 rescue grand-puppies or playing with her beautiful grand daughter.
 If you’d like to learn more about the research that supports the work of the Foundation email Jill at firstname.lastname@example.org

 As a Canadian who grew up internationally, Sydney moved to Canada for the first time to complete her Honours BA in Psychology at Queen’s University, followed by a year-long trip across the pond to undertake her MSc from the London School of Economics in Health, Community, and Development.
 This experience furthered Sydney’s understanding of the importance of strong and supportive communities to nurture healthy and happy individuals.
 Combined with her passion for social justice, Sydney’s experience and education led her to a career in the social profit sector.

 Most recently, Sydney has worked for both the Hospital for Sick Children Foundation and the Stephen Lewis Foundation supporting groups and individuals in their communities hold third party fundraisers and promote awareness for their organizations.
 Sydney is always in awe of the incredible people willing to give their time, energy, and resources to causes they feel strongly about.
-As a newcomer to the Waterloo region, she is excited to learn more about the community and continue to encourage the wonderful ways they support FACS Foundation.
-You can reach Sydney at Sydney.Tricand@facswaterloo.org.
+As a newcomer to the Waterloo region, she is excited to learn more about the community and continue to encourage the wonderful ways they support Family & Children's Services Foundation.